Wmomood/h-helix/README.md

 # Helix Editor Script
-This script allows you to quickly open the Helix editor using the h command.
+This script allows you to quickly open the Helix editor using the `h` command.
 It checks whether the provided file or directory exists and has proper write permissions.
 If the file or directory does not exist, it will prompt you to create it.
-The script also checks if you need root privileges to edit the file.
-If so, it creates a temporary copy of the file for editing and, after saving, prompts you to overwrite the original file if there were any changes.
+The script also checks if root privileges are required to edit the file.
+If so, it attempts to use `sudoedit` to open the file.
+If `sudoedit` fails, a temporary copy of the file is created for editing.
+After saving, it prompts you to overwrite the original file if there were any changes.

 ## Features
 - Checks if the file exists and if it is writable.
 - If the directory of the file does not exist, it will prompt the user to create it.
+- Opens files with `sudoedit` if root privileges are needed, preserving file ownership and permissions.
-- If root privileges are required, it uses a temporary copy of the file for editing.
+- If `sudoedit` fails (due to writable directories), it creates a temporary file and opens it with Helix.
-- Prompts the user to overwrite the original file if changes are detected.
+- After editing, it prompts to overwrite the original file if changes were detected.
 ## Installation

 ```